kseekins/kseekins.github.io/projects/WaterHandsHope.md

 </div>

 Water Hands Hope is a non profit with majority of volunteers in Honolulu, Hawaii.
+The volunteers travel annually to deliver water filtration materials to Papua New Guinea.
+I'm currently working on consolidating its data to mWater app.
+My other contribution is to develop an interactive training material for water sanitation and hygiene.